Product Pricing About Careers Blog Alpha Talk to us ⬇ Download Alpha Build

 Standing on the shoulders of giants.

 We don't rebuild the agent loop.
-We integrate with the open-source harness you already trust, contribute upstream, and put our work in the layer above it.
+We integrate with the agent harnesses you already trust, contribute upstream where the licence allows, and put our work in the layer above.

-Anthropic's agent loop, integrated via the official SDK.
+Anthropic's agent loop, integrated through the official Claude Agent SDK.
 Our default backend at launch.

 OpenAI Codex CLI

-Codex's CLI agent, integrated via thin adapter.
+Codex's open-source CLI agent, integrated via a thin adapter.
 Reasoning levels and supervised mode supported.

 T3 Code